k8spatterns/katacoda/22-Operator/02-check-operator-script.md

 Now let's see how our ConfigMap Watch-Operator works.
-It's quite similar to the controller logic that we have seen in the last scenario, but adapted to read our custom resource.
+It's quite similar to the controller logic that we have seen in the last scenario but adapted to read our custom resource.

-Again, the script is a plain shell script which we will later put into a ConfigMap that is mounted by a container and executed.
+Again, the script is a shell script which we will later put into a ConfigMap that is mounted by a container and executed.

-The main event loop resemble that of our controller as it uses the watch mode to get a stream of events for a ConfigMap:
+The main event loop resembles that of our controller as it uses the watch mode to get a stream of events for a ConfigMap:

 `bat -r 11:29 operator.sh`{{execute}}